 You can find a million different variations of this dressing online, but here’s one of them.

 1 tablespoon minced garlic

 1/3 cup of soy sauce

 1/3 cup of apple cider vinegar

 I’m not totally sure where this concept for a dressing got its start, but two similar versions were printed around the same time in two separate cookbooks I happened to own.
 Whitewater cooks, and Hollyhock Cooks.
 Since then, I’ve seen iterations of the same dressing all over the place.
-Recently I’ve seen a company making a store-bought version of this nutritional yeast dressing and selling it in bottles for almost $10.
+Recently I’ve seen a company making a store-bought version of this dressing and selling it in bottles for almost $10.

 No need to bust out the big bucks though.
 Making this creamy dressing yourself is really cheap and very easy.
 Plus, it’ll keep in your fridge for at least a week or two.

 You won’t even believe how good this dressing is, you’ll literally want to dump it on everything.

 If you’re looking for more salad dressing tricks and tips, feel free to grab my downloadable guide.
 It gives you a solid salad dressing framework to start with, and tons of combos to get you inspired.